‘THE HELL’ (Die Stalletjie)

 April & May 2021

-After our hectic drive down Elands Pass the previous day (you can read about it here), we have now settled in our house for the weekend.
+After our hectic drive down Elands Pass the previous day (you can read about it here), we have now settled in our little cottage for the weekend.

 Our little house, called ‘Stalletjie’ (translated, it would be a small horse stable) is very comfortable and just too cute for words!
 As we’ve switched off our lights last night, it was so dark we could barely see our hands in front of us … that took some time to get used to 👀👀.